hluk/CopyQ/docs/faq.rst

 You can check ``application/x-copyq-clipboard-mode`` format in automatic commands.

-E.g. if you set input format of a command it would be only executed on X11 selection change:
+E.g. if you set input format of a command it will be only executed on X11 selection change:

 .. code-block:: ini